Knightery/DeepBrainHackEurope/README_CHAINLIT.md

 ## Notes

-- `cua/` is intentionally not touched by this app and still uses Anthropic credentials.
+- `cua/` is intentionally not touched by this app, still uses Anthropic credentials, and enforces GUI-only fetch validation in `cua/data_fetcher.py`.
 - Uploaded files and session artifacts are written under `data/pitches/{pitch_id}`.
 - Files are uploaded from the normal chat attachment UI (no `/upload` command).
 - Evaluation requires: thesis, time horizon (`days|weeks|months|years`), stock tickers, methodology summary, and source URL(s).